UCR-Senior-Design/course-project-bic/README.md

 ### Permission Changes

-Ensure that proper permissions are set to allow writing access to the directory where your data is stored.
+Ensure that proper permissions are set to allow writing access to the directory where your fMRIprep outputs are stored.
 This is necessary for the website to create plots and store any generated files.

 To grant writing access to all users, you can execute the following command: